 Prop 19 Explained

 Proposition 19 (The Home Protection for Seniors, Severely Disabled, Families, and Victims of Wildfire or Natural Disasters Act, also known as "Prop 19") was a ballot measure passed by California voters on November 3, 2020.
 Generally speaking, Prop 19 updates the provisions previously enacted in Propositions 60/90 and 110.
-Certain parts of the proposition are effective February 16, 2021 while most of the legislation is effective April 1, 2021.
+The legislation went into full effect in April of 2021.

 For those eligible to take advantage of Prop 19, the property tax savings can be significant while also greatly expanding the homes and locations that qualify as replacement properties!